Das-Kollektiv/tdme2/README.md

     - I even might have system administrator tasks

 # 9. Donation
-- I have to pay my bills and beer, so if you have any use for this open source project, like educational, productive or fun, ..., consider a donation here https://www.paypal.me/andreasdrewke or click the GitHub sponsor button
+- I have to pay my bills and beer, so if you have any use for this open source project, like educational, productive or fun, ..., consider a donation here https://www.paypal.me/andreasdrewke or here https://github.com/sponsors/andreasdr